davlo199/MDFHPCode/README.md

 # Multidimensional Fractional Hawkes Process Manuscript, Code, Data and Results
-Code and data used for the results in "A Multidimensional Fractional Hawkes Process for Earthquakes".
+Code, data output files and manuscript for the results in "A Multidimensional Fractional Hawkes Process for Earthquakes".

 ## Compiling the C++ code
 Most scripts incorporate a C++ mex file for the "ml.m" function, all of which are contained in the directory "code/MitLef".
 The file "LTInversionArray.mex" should be sufficient to run the .mex file.
 If not follow the instructions.